 David A. Meissner - Director

-During the past 25 years Dave has developed and managed hundreds of paper and pencil and computer-based testing programs for two internationally recognized leaders in testing and assessment, Prometric and CTB/McGraw-Hill.
-In his current capacity Dave has, in collaboration with dozens of test sponsors, designed and/or implemented a wide variety of innovative test development and delivery techniques, including; dynamic branching, interactive scenarios, computerized mastery and linear on the fly testing.
-Previous positions during Dave’s 17 years with Prometric have included; strategic planning, product management, test development and publishing, business systems, operations management, security and program management.
+As the Executive Vice President of Operations, Dave Meissner leads the Engineering, Quality Assurance, Security, Strategic Accounts and Online Proctoring efforts for Kryterion.
+Kryterion is a full service provider of test development and delivery services through a global network of more than 700 testing centers and an advanced, real-time online proctoring service.
+During the past 27 years Dave has developed and managed hundreds of paper and pencil and computer-based testing programs for three distinct industry leaders, Kryterion, Prometric and CTB/McGraw-Hill.
+At various times during his 18 years at Prometric Dave was responsible for global business development and implementation, strategic planning, product management, test development and publishing, business systems, operations management, security, technology and program management.
 While at CTB/McGraw-Hill Dave was the technology lead for many large-scale paper and pencil testing programs in the educational assessment and professional licensure markets and directed all of CTB’s K-12 standardized testing efforts in the Eastern United States.
-Dave is a frequent volunteer on ATP committees and has spoken at an array of industry events.
-He holds degrees in Journalism and English as well as Computer Science certifications.
+Dave is a frequent volunteer on various committees and has spoken at an array of industry events around the world.
+He is currently serving his first term on the ATP Board of Directors.

 Christine Niero, Ph.D. - Director